Mastering Mounting

 There are sources to help you.

-An updated version of this chart—with additions--is also available as a pdf download at
+An updated version of this chart—with additions—is also available as a pdf download here.

-There is also a heat activated, pressure-sensitive, film adhesive comparison chart available at
+There is also a heat activated, pressure-sensitive, film adhesive comparison chart available here."

 END

-For more articles on design see the Design Series under Articles by Subject.
+For more articles on mounting basics look under the mounting section in Articles by Subject.

 Chris A Paschke, CPF GCF